I want to connect to my Amazon Elastic Compute Cloud (Amazon EC2) instance, but I lost the SSH key pair.

 - Choose Actions, and then choose Instance settings.

-- Choose Edit user data, and then delete the text.
+- Choose Edit user data, and then clear all content from the field.

 - Choose Save.